 "Crouching Tiger, Hidden Dragon" received severa eign language film is expected to garner numerous honor), he stood out.
 Indeed, Del Toro showed off his bilingual skills in a truly bilingual film, showing that he is an upand-coming star in Hollywood and beyond.
-Joaquin Phoenix, perhaps 2000's hardest working actor, appeared in three impressive films: the box-office giant "Gladiator," "Quills" and the family crime drama "The Yards."
-It was his turn as a ruthless, neurotic Caesar in the sword and sandals epic that won over both Sikorski and Dacey.
+Joaquin Phoenix, perhaps 2000's hard-est working actor, appeared in three impressive films: the box-office giant "Gladiator," "Quills" and the family crime drama "The Yards."
+It was his turn as a sandals epic that won over both Sikorski and Dacey.
 Instead of one-dimensional vil-

-Photo courtesy of Touchstone Pictures In "High Fidelity," John Cusack gives an award-worthy performance as Rob Gordon, a record store owner contemplating his past relationships.
+In "High Fidelity," John Cusack gives an award-worthy performance as Rob Gordon, a record store owner contemplating his past relationships.

-Photos courtesy of USA Films ding the supporting Benicio Del Toro has been leading the supporting actor race for his role in "Traffic."
-MSCENE E best of the best critics offer their choices for Best Picture, Best Director and more
+Benicio Del Toro has been leading the supporting actor race for his role in "Traffic."
+MSCene E best of the best critics offer their choices for Best Picture, Best Director and more